Jim Shekhdar: Career

 Shekhdar was born in Leamington Spa, England in 1946 and lived in India from the age of seven to twelve, where he learned Hindi.
 Back in England, he went to university where he studied civil engineering.
 Shekhdar was a keen water polo player but stopped playing after a falling out with the British Water Polo Administration for claiming airfare to an International match.
+In Sydney, he helped Universities Water Polo Club capture the NSW 1st Grade premiership for the 1971/72 season, and was selected in the New South Wales Mens Water Polo Team, which placed third at the Australian Water Polo Championships held at Musgrave Park Pool in Brisbane.

 He stayed in Australia for a year and a half playing Rugby and working as an engineer.
 He then moved on to Papua New Guinea, Africa, the Middle East, New Zealand and Las Vegas.
 He finally returned to England, where he was permitted to play water polo again, but was banned for life one more time after throwing a referee into the water.

 He is now married to Nina Shekhdar (née Hlochova) and has two young daughters: Natalie (born 2008) and Alice (born 2011).
 They all live on the beach in Cornwall.